perrinenr/AppSysSerial/README.md

-# AppSysSerial Python GUI
+# AppSysSerial

 Small Python Tkinter application that activates a serial number from SQL Server.

 ## What it does

-1. User enters an SN of exactly 13 digits.
+1. User enters an SN of exactly 13 alphanumeric.
 2. The app checks `dbo.AppSysSerial` in SQL Server.
 3. If the SN exists and has no `ExpiryDate`, it reads `ValidityDays`.
 4. It calculates `ExpiryDate = current date + ValidityDays`.